luyadev/luya/docs/guide/app-themes.md

 # Project themes

-A theme can used to overwrite other views and _resources (will come late)_
+A theme can used to overwrite other views.

 ## Theme folder structure